Skip to content

 Steve Lawrence Klein Pressure Washing

-Ask a friend or family member for a little extra practice on their property when you’re feeling more confident.
+When you feel more confident, ask a friend or family member for a little extra practice on their property.
 You can also watch or work for another pressure washing business to refine your technique.

 Learning how to pressure wash will also tell you if you enjoy the job.
 If you don’t, it’s better to know right away—not after you’ve already bought pressure washing equipment.

-2. Learn about the industry and your competitors
+2. Learn about the pressure washing industry and your competitors

 Learning what makes a successful pressure washing business will help you make the right decisions as you start your own.
 Two places to keep an eye on are industry trends and other successful pressure washing businesses.

-Industry trends let you know what most of the other businesses and their customers are doing when it comes to providing and purchasing pressure washing services.
+Pressure washing industry trends and statistics is market research that lets you know what most of the other businesses and their customers are doing when it comes to providing and purchasing pressure washing services.
 Industry trends will tell you things like:

 • Size of the industry and growth trends